dimitri-nicolo/calico/README.md

 k8s styled API server to interact with Calico resources.

-To deploy, bring up k8s >=1.6, preferably 1.7 since it comes with built-in aggregator Also, 1.7 is when the apiregistration.k8s.io api version goes beta.
+To deploy, bring up k8s >=1.6, preferably 1.7 since it comes with built-in aggregator.

+Also, 1.7 is when the apiregistration.k8s.io api version goes beta.

 ## Sample installation steps with kubeadm